 Within approximately 2 business days, program staff will contact you to schedule your appointment or schedule on-site technical assistance.
 Collections are held twice a month.

-SQG collections are held twice a month at the Kitsap County Household Hazardous Waste Collection Facility at 5551 SW Imperial Way, Bremerton.
+Collections are held at the Kitsap County Household Hazardous Waste Collection Facility at 5551 SW Imperial Way, Bremerton.
 The facility is located in the Olympic View Industrial Park across from the Bremerton National Airport on Highway 3.
-Click here for more information on the HHW Facility.

 Do not mix waste types together.
 Transport waste in closed, labeled, and leak-proof containers.
 Transport waste in a trunk or truck bed to minimize risk to people.
 Comply with U.S. Department of Transportation regulations for hauling hazardous materials.

 At your appointment, staff will classify your waste by category and waste.
 They will provide you with an itemized record of waste received and the amount owed.